TymekTM/Asystent/docs/api/README.md

 # API Documentation

-This document outlines the API endpoints available in the Asystent system, allowing for integration with external applications.
+This document outlines the API endpoints available in the Gaja system, allowing for integration with external applications.

 ## Base URL

-All API endpoints are relative to the base URL where your Asystent instance is running:
+All API endpoints are relative to the base URL where your Gaja instance is running:

 ```
 http://[host]:[port]/api